ashpool/ketchlip/README.md

 # Ketchlip

-Inspired by the Udacity cs101 course I put together Ketchlip to scan Twitter for links in my friends tweets.
+I put together Ketchlip to scan Twitter for links in my friends tweets.
 Ketchlip crawls and indexes links found and makes them searchable through a simple webserver.

 ## Dependencies